eylenburg/linoffice/README.md

 ### Run the installer

-First, install the dependencies (see above).
+0. Make sure that you have **installed all the dependencies** (see above).

-Then:
-1. Download this repo (e.g. [release version](https://github.com/eylenburg/linoffice/releases) or [latest git version](https://github.com/eylenburg/linoffice/archive/refs/heads/main.zip))
+1. **Download this repo** (e.g. [release version](https://github.com/eylenburg/linoffice/releases) or [latest git version](https://github.com/eylenburg/linoffice/archive/refs/heads/main.zip))
-2. Unzip and save in a convenient folder (e.g. `~/.local/bin/linoffice`)
+2. **Unzip and save** in a convenient folder (e.g. `~/.local/bin/linoffice`)
-3. Either run the setup script (`chmod +x setup.sh && ./setup.sh`) or start the GUI which will automatically set things up (`python3 gui/linoffice.py`)

-The installation should do everything automatically but will take quite a while.
-You need to download about 8 GB in total and wait until both Windows and Office are installed.
-In my experience, on a modern laptop (2023 mid-range AMD Ryzen CPU) and with fast Internet (250 Mbps download), it took about 15 minutes all in (breakdown: 3 minutes Windows download, 8 minutes Windows install, 4 minutes Office download and install).

-If the setup succeeds without issues, please [share your system setup](https://github.com/eylenburg/linoffice/issues/15) which will be very helpful in order to know where LinOffice works out of the box.

-<details><summary>Notes on the Windows version</summary>
+3. Optional: Change some settings in `config/compose.yaml.default` or `config/linoffice.conf`

+<details><summary><strong>Don't want to use Windows 11?</strong></summary>

 By default, Windows 11 Pro will be installed.
 If you want, you can also install Windows 10, which should be a bit snappier.
 To do that, replace `VERSION: "11"` with `VERSION: "10"` in the `config/compose.yaml.default` file _before_ running `setup.sh`.
 Microsoft will end mainstream support for Windows 10 in October 2025, but after the installation you can use Microsoft Activation Script (MAS) to extend Windows 10 updates until 2028.
+You can also use Windows 10 LTSC 2021 (still getting security updates until 2032) using `VERSION: "https://archive.org/download/Windows10EnterpriseLTSC202164Bit/en-us_windows_10_enterprise_ltsc_2021_x64_dvd_d289cf96.iso"`.

 Unfortunately it is not allowed to redistribute Microsoft software, otherwise I would have just prepared a pre-made VM with Office installed, which would cut down the installation time and make this whole project much simpler.
 At the moment, the script downloads Windows, installs it into a VM, then downloads Office and installs it in the VM, as well as various other tweaks to integrate Office.

 </details>

+4. Finally, **either run the setup script** (`chmod +x setup.sh && ./setup.sh`) **or start the GUI** which will automatically set things up (`python3 gui/linoffice.py`)

+The installation should do everything automatically but will take quite a while.
+You need to download about 8 GB in total and wait until both Windows and Office are installed.
+In my experience, on a modern laptop (2023 mid-range AMD Ryzen CPU) and with fast Internet (250 Mbps download), it took about 15 minutes all in (breakdown: 3 minutes Windows download, 8 minutes Windows install, 4 minutes Office download and install).

+If the setup succeeds without issues, please [share your system setup](https://github.com/eylenburg/linoffice/issues/15) which will be very helpful in order to know where LinOffice works out of the box.

 ## Updating